gicheve/QN8006/README.md

 As I have received a QN8006 FM module instead of TEA5767 I have developed a simple library in order to use it.
 It is far away from perfect but it works at least for my needs.

-The pinots are as almoust the same as TEA5767 modules and are as follows:
+The pinots are as almoust the same as TEA5767 modules and can be found in the library:

 Top view:
 +-10--9--8--7--6-+